TRAINING STARTS IN

 (Exclusively in 28-Day Residency)

 It is axiomatic in the protection profession that planned assaults require surveillance of the target.
 Learning Surveillance Detection is an essential ingredient to any effective protection service.
 This course devotes 10 days interspersed throughout the four-week close protection program to developing this essential protective skill.
-Students learn to operate as a team in order to detect surveillance while minimizing one’s exposure.
+Students learn to operate as a team in order to detect surveillance while minimizing their exposure.

 Low Signature Protective Operations

 (Included in both 28-Day and 15-Day Residencies)

 This course is taught directly from the perspective that arms-length protection is not necessarily the best protection available.
 High Profile celebrities often want the sense of a security Shield that a visible protection agent can provide.
 His or her comfort zone is greater when there is someone capable of warding off unwanted attention.
 In a corporate environment, the presence of Protectors is usually invisible.
-CEO’s often don’t want the intrusion into their personal space, but their Board of Directors mandate protective services.
+CEOs often don’t want the intrusion into their personal space, but their Board of Directors mandates protective services.

 The approach taken by our Low Signature Protective Operations is that protective invisibility is often more effective security than Arms-Length.
 The skills-sets are different and the teaching philosophy focuses on the source of the threat rather than the principal.